HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/RedirectTimeout.md

-# Redirecting the Login / Logout / Session Timeout to another URL
+# How to change the redirect URL for Login, Logout, and Session Timeout

 ## Applies to